JonneDatanen/homeassistant-pythemo/README.md

 1. Open HACS in your Home Assistant instance.
 2. Navigate to the "Integrations" tab.
-3. Click on the `+` button to add a new integration.
+3. Click on the three dots in the top right corner and select "Custom repositories".
+4. In the "Repository" field, enter `https://github.com/JonneDatanen/homeassistant-pythemo`.
+5. In the "Category" dropdown, select "Integration".
+6. Click "Add" to add the repository.
-4. Search for "homeassistant-pythemo" and install it.
+7. Now, search for "themo" in the "Integrations" tab and install it.

 ## Configuration